 /STATISTICS WELCH

 Figure 6 shows the output, obtained in SPSS, when performing a W-test on data summarized in Table A1.
+As one can see, the degrees of freedom in the numerator of W-test and F-test are the same.
+However, in the degrees of freedom in the denominator of W-test, there are decimals.